 The Tiny Monsters

 We believe that bacteria, fungi, insects, invertebrates, and other tiny monsters are crucial components of a balanced ecosystem and of great benefit to a diversified market garden.
 Even ahead of the gardener who plants the seed, these micro-fauna are the primary workforce that ensure that the vegetables are happy and healthy.
 Growing without pesticides and synthetic fertilizers, the core of our model is based on building healthy soil, utilizing a diversified crop plan, and maintaining the natural forested ecosystem that surrounds our garden, thus supporting a plethora of tiny monsters that in turn support the growth of nutritious, tasty vegetables.

 We are firm believers in locally-sourced, financially accessible, sustainably grown vegetables.
 As long as food is being shipped to us from thousands of kilometres away – food that can be grown here at a higher quality and lower environmental and social cost – there is work to be done, and room for more small-scale farms, schoolyard gardens, food co-operatives, and backyard growers.
 Tiny Monster stands in solidarity with small-scale farmers and farm labourers, wild food foragers, fisher-persons and subsistence harvesters around the world in our belief that bigger does not equal better, and that borrowing from our grandchildren through unsustainable growing practices is never the answer.
-The fact of the matter is that there is little government support for small-scale market gardens like ours.
 It is up to us growers, together with our communities, to support each other and move forward towards a more sustainable, more equitable, and healthier local food economy.
 We are proud to be a part of the movement.